|

 Shorts by MSU Students

-Thu, Jul 30, 2015 6:00 PM
+The Buzz Thu, Jul 30, 2015 6:00 PM

 For the second year at the TCFF, we are joined by four outstanding short films from student filmmakers at Michigan State University.
 This year’s program includes “The Geography of Hope,” a short documentary by the Media Sandbox Street Team about an important nonprofit organization that helps people with disabilities visit our National Parks.
 “Gay From Gaylord” follows a young stand-up comedian who speaks to the challenges he faced growing up in a conservative town.
 In “Unchecking the Box,” the filmmakers examine the impact of having a “race” box on official forms; and in the comedy “Reservations,” a young man inherits a troubled, run down, terribly managed hotel.